-- □ The bidder/offeror is committed to a minimum of % DBE utilization on this contract. - □ The bidder/offeror, while unable to meet the DBE contract goal of %, hereby commits to a minimum of % DBE utilization on this contract and submits the attached documentation as evidence demonstrating good faith efforts (GFE) in seeking participation by certified DBE firms.

-The undersigned hereby further assures that the information included herein is true and correct, and that the DBE firm or firms identified within the submitted Letter-of-Intent forms have agreed to perform a commercially useful function for the indicated work elements.
-The undersigned further understands that no changes to this statement may be made without prior approval from the Owner and the Federal Aviation Administration
+ng manner.
+(Please mark the appropriate box) The bidder/offeror is committed to a minimum of% DBE utilization on this contract.
+The bidder/offeror, while unable to meet the DBE contract goal of%, hereby commits to a minimum of% DBE utilization on this contract and submits the attached documentation as evidence demonstrating good faith efforts (GFE) in seeking participation by certified DBE firms. and that to perfo further dersigned hereby further assures that the information included herein is true and correct, the DBE firm or firms identified within the submitted Letter-of-Intent forms have agreed orm a commercially useful function for the indicated work elements.
+The undersigned understands that no changes to this statement may be made without prior approval from ner and the Federal Aviation Administration Bidder's/C Offeror's Firm Name Signature Date

-Bidder's/Offeror's Firm Name